Code-Cruncher-Omega/swe3643-fall2024-project/README.md

 $ mvn test -pl tests
 ```

 From here, the tests should run and all unit tests should succeed.
-Here is some sample output that should come from running the tests:
+Here is some sample output that would come from running the tests:
 ```bash
 $ mvn test -pl tests